 Falls are usually preventable, especially in nursing homes where they may be caused by lack of supervision, slippery floors, cluttered areas, and so on.
 According to the Centers for Disease Control and Prevention (CDC), falling is the most common reason adults aged 65 and older are injured.
 While many nursing home incidents involving falls and broken bones are truly accidents that happen due to a misjudgment of staff members, other falls happen because the staff is inattentive or recklessly negligent.
 Even in the case of an accident, nursing homes are responsible for compensating an injured patient for their medical expenses if the fall was preventable.

-Seek the Services of a Nursing Home Abuse Attorney
+Seek the Services of a Nursing Home Abuse Lawyers

 The Pasadena nursing home broken bones lawyers at Haines Law, P.C. understand the emotions of discovering your loved one has broken bones in a preventable accident.
 We want to help you hold the responsible parties accountable for their actions and, in the process, help you recover any compensation you may be entitled to.